adaltas/jumbo/README.md

 ## Getting started

 A complete documentation is available on [the wiki](https://github.com/adaltas/jumbo/wiki).
-Jumbo installation instructions are available on the [`installation page`](https://github.com/adaltas/jumbo/wiki/installation)
+Jumbo installation instructions are available on the [installation page](https://github.com/adaltas/jumbo/wiki/installation).

 If you want a local documentation, it is also available in Gitbook format in the `docs/` folder.
 A website is also on its way.